evtaccount/telegram-ogn-tracker/README.md

 Tracking compares only the last six characters of each callsign.
 This means you can add IDs in their short form (e.g. `FE0E4A`) and they will match beacons with longer prefixes like `ICA3FE0E4A`.
+When any ID is added in this short form, APRS server filtering is disabled so that beacons with longer prefixes still reach the bot.

 When tracking IDs, the bot sends a separate live location message for every address.
 By default the message shows your Telegram username.
 If you provide a